algorandfoundation/algokit-cli/docs/src/content/docs/features/config.md

 algokit config container-engine [OPTIONS] [ENGINE]
 ```

-This command configures the container engine settings for AlgoKit.
+This command sets the default container engine used by AlgoKit CLI to run LocalNet images.

 - `--force`, `-f`: Skip confirmation prompts.
 Defaults to 'yes' to all prompts.
 - `ENGINE`: Optional argument to specify the container engine (docker or podman).
+If omitted, AlgoKit will prompt you to select one interactively.

 ### JavaScript Package Manager Configuration